TheFuzzyFish/NetStatus/README.md

 By default, configuration files are put into ~/NetStatus/.
 You can specify the absolute path of a folder with the --config flag.

 # Installation
-You can either clone this repository and compile the code yourself (not recommended), or you can just download my precompiled .jar file (recommended) from [NetStatus-1.3.jar](https://github.com/TheFuzzyFish/NetStatus/raw/master/NetStatus-1.3.jar)
+You can either clone this repository and compile the code yourself (not recommended), or you can just download my precompiled .jar file (recommended) from [the latest release](https://github.com/TheFuzzyFish/NetStatus/releases)

 # Usage
 <pre>